drhsqlite/fossil-mirror/www/gitusers.md

 how the concepts lined out above cause Fossil to materially differ in day-to-day operation from Git.

-A common thing to need to do in a version control system is to check out a version by date.
-Perhaps this is because your customer gave you a vague bug report — “I think it broke on a Wednesday… Yes, there was a full moon, and the Dodgers were playing in Boston…” — or perhaps you’re poking semi-randomly through history to find a “good” version to set up the start point of a [`bisect`][bis] operation.
+You may need to check out
+a version of a project by date.
+Perhaps your customer gave you a vague bug report referencing only a date rather than a version, or perhaps you’re poking semi-randomly through history to find a “good” version to anchor the start point of a [`bisect`][bis] operation.

-Because Git doesn’t maintain comprehensive lookup tables into its log — [as detailed above](#log) — you will find pages online recommending horror-show commands like this:
+Because Git doesn’t maintain comprehensive lookup tables into its log — [as detailed above](#log) — you will find pages online recommending long, nested commands like this:

         git checkout $(git rev-list -n 1 --first-parent --before="2020-04-12" master)

-That’s [the top answer on Stack Overflow][gcod] for the first hit on “git checkout by date” in the web search engine I used.
+That’s [the top answer on Stack Overflow][gcod] for “git checkout by date” as surfaced by the web search engine I used, its first search result.

 We believe you get such answers to Git help requests in part because of its lack of an always-up-to-date index into its log and in